Jafestro/PySnake-Game/README.md

 1. Launch the game by following the instructions below.
 2. Use the arrow keys to navigate the snake.
 3. Eat the food to grow longer.
-4. Avoid colliding with the walls or the snake's own body.
+4. Avoid colliding with the snake's own body.
-5. The game ends if the snake collides with the walls or itself.
+5. The game ends if the snake collides with itself.

 ## How to Start the Game